ArenKDesai/Aren-s-Notes/Operating Systems/Persistence Review/SSDs and RAID.md

 - read: NAND operation with a page selected

 ### Flash Translation Layer
-We want to translate reads/writes to logical blocks into reads/erases/programs on physical pages/
+We want to translate reads/writes to logical blocks into reads/erases/programs on physical pages+blocks We also want to reduce write a